 Moisture makes this plant very happy.
 Not wet, not dry.
 You know what I’m talking about.
 The kind of soil a lot of shade-lovers love.

 Thankfully, it is extremely easy to find H. quercifolia – perhaps even more so due to its native plant status.
-Most reputable nurseries carry them, and old favorites can be struck from softwood nodal tip cuttings taken in the spring.
+Most reputable nurseries carry them, and old favorites can be struck from softwood nodal tip cuttings taken in the spring or hardwood cuttings in early fall.
 I’ve had successes and I’ve had failures – the latter mostly with the ones I really really wanted, like the gorgeous double ‘Snowflake’ .
 H. quercifolia is a little more particular in its propagation.

 My favorites: ‘Ruby Slippers’, ‘Little Honey’, and ‘Snowflake’.
 The straight species can get very tall, so give it the space it needs and you won’t have to get nasty with it.